 Separately, in June of 2014, the FDA also required that manufacturers add safety information about an increased risk of clotting disorders such as deep vein thrombosis (DVT) and venous thromboembolism (VTE).
 The risk of heart attack, blood clotting, stroke and other life-threatening events may be as much as two to three times greater when testosterone replacement therapy is used and is particularly notable during the first six to nine months of treatment.

-Actavis, the subsidiary of larger pharmaceutical company Allergan, announced in July of 2018 that they had reached a tentative settlement agreement to resolve around 500 Androderm lawsuits.
-The cases to be settled were part of a larger group of around 8,000 federal testosterone therapy lawsuits which had been consolidated into multidistrict litigation (MDL).
+Allergan and its subsidiary, Actavis, announced in July of 2018 that they had reached a tentative settlement agreement to resolve around 500 Androderm lawsuits.
+The cases to be settled were part of a larger group of around 8,000 federal testosterone lawsuits which had been consolidated into multidistrict litigation (MDL).
 The lawsuits had been filed against a number of manufacturers for improper marketing practices which promoted the products for “Low-T” and concealed the serious risks of testosterone replacement therapy.

-Terms of the settlement offer have not been publicly disclosed and more lawsuits may be expected but men or loved ones of those who were harmed by Androderm should seek legal advice.
-A legal expert will be able to evaluate each case and determine whether a lawsuit may be advisable.
-Past lawsuits for similar injuries have resulted in compensation for medical costs, lost wages, pain and suffering or for wrongful death if the victim has died.
+Terms of the settlement offer were not been publicly disclosed and more lawsuits may be expected but men or loved ones of those who were harmed by Androderm should seek legal advice.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.